gabriel-farache/parodos-operator/README.md

 Bundle ready
 ```

-Note that you are not prompted anything as the requested values are already saved in `bundle_manifests` folder and that folder is automatically moved into `config/manifests`.
+Please be aware that no prompts will appear as the requested values are already saved in the `bundle_manifests` folder, which will be automatically moved.

 The `bundle` target is also doing the following automatically, no need to do it, it's kept there in order to keep history.